So, finally an entry that isn’t about Avatar: The Last Airbender or The Vampire Diaries.

 So, the story with John and Samantha is that they lived on Olduvai with their scientist parents when they were kids.
 The parents were killed in an accident at the archaeological dig.
 After the accident, we don’t really know what happened, except that Samantha followed in her parents’ footsteps, and John didn’t.
 This created a lot of resentment between them.

-Anyway, Sarge, one could say, goes through a bit of character development, and isn’t quite the same character at the end as he is at the beginning.
+Sarge, one could say, goes through a bit of character development, and isn’t quite the same character at the end as he is at the beginning.
 As far as squad leaders go, he’s rather standard edition.
 Slightly aloof, but considerate.
 Angry when his soldiers die, etc. At the beginning, he knows Reaper’s history with Olduvai, and sympathetically recommends that he not go on the mission.

 Within the last year I saw Dexter Fletcher in another movie called Twisted Obsession, also known (and preferred to be known by me) as The Mad Monkey.
 That’s a movie with actual brother-sister incest in it, and not just my overactive imagination.
 It’s all sort of implied and in the background.
 But I really like how our main character (played by Jeff Goldblum) figures it out: he goes over to the house of the brother and sister, and sees Dexter Fletcher’s character’s bed, and notices that there’s stuff on the nightstands on each side of the bed (like a husband and wife would have).
 Subtle.
-The movie itself is boring, but it has some interesting stuff to it (like Miranda Richardson’s character), and a well-done haunting tone.
+The movie itself is kinda boring, I thought, but it has some interesting stuff to it (like Miranda Richardson’s character), and a well-done haunting tone.

 Goat is a very quiet sort.
 He’s deeply religious, and prays sometimes, and quotes scripture.
 When he takes the Lord’s name in vain, he carves a cross into his skin with his knife.
 To each his own, I guess.
 I tried snapping a rubber band I wore around my wrist to stop swearing, but it didn’t work.
+However, I’m not sure I’m ready to take it to the next level, like he has.

 We learn in the deleted scenes included in the Unrated Extended Edition that Destroyer and Duke grew up together.